 Students provide dental hygiene services to maxillofacial prosthodontic patients.
 This rotation provides the opportunity for dental hygiene students to provide treatment to pre- and post oral cancer and trauma patients.

-Students in conjunction with pediatric dental residents provide preventive dental services to patients age 12 months to 21 years.
+Students in conjunction with pediatric dental residents provide preventive dental services to patients from ages 12 months to 21 years.

 Veterans Administration Medical Center